indra-labs/indra/doc/whitepaper.md

 In addition to these simple parallel path patterns, it is also possible to open multiple sessions with a larger number of routers and vary the onion path in each packet, in addition to also potentially using short path for latency, in a way that further obscures the traffic's pathways.

+#### Notes

 These features may not be as useful as they sound in practice, but the means to implement them should be available.

+Note that parallel paths incur a proportional bandwidth cost, which should reasonably match up with the benefit of lower latency, increased reliability or higher security.

 ## 3. Rendezvous, Forwarding and Inbound Routing